July 4th fireworks best left to experts

 “Fireworks are explosives and need to be treated as such,” said Corey Slovis, M.D., professor and chair of the Department of Emergency Medicine.
-“If you do not want your child handling or being close to explosives, then keep them at a safe distance away from fireworks.”
+“The burns and injuries that result from improper use of fireworks are often devastating and life-altering.”

 The three most common types of fireworks that keep hospital emergency departments busy during this holiday period are bottle rockets, firecrackers and sparklers.

 Many assume sparklers are a safer alternative for July Fourth fun, but sparklers burn at approximately 2,000 degrees Fahrenheit, which is hot enough to cause third-degree burns.
 There were an estimated 1,200 emergency department-treated injuries associated with sparklers and 300 with bottle rockets in 2017, according to the Consumer Product Safety Commission.

 “Sparklers should never be close to clothing or other items that could catch fire, and children absolutely should not handle them,” Slovis said.